State-of-War-PostBar/SOW-Remastered/docs/map/EDT_DEFAULT_RESERVED_TITLES.md

 Keywords in this table are all loaded by the *default* map loader.
 If some are missing, they will be loaded as default value.
 Extras will be processed to map data pool.
-All the fields with **-** cannot be initialized with default value.
+All fields with **-** cannot be initialized with default value.
 If they are missing, the map will not be loaded.

 |Keywords|Remarks|Default Value|
 |:-:|:-:|:-:|